 I kept running over the summer after freshman year.
 But I was not really into it.
 So I never went out for track, or any other sport, again.
 I realized that there were other things that I enjoyed more, even in school, that mattered more.
 Coach never looked for me before the season started.
 But the better runners all teased me, until their season was under way.
 Guess they figured that if I didn’t care, I was not worth their time.
 But after that no one ever laughed at me again.
 My grades went way up.
 I went to the honors dinner.
 People clapped as I got my academic award.
 I learned that you are cool when you do good at what you’re good at, not at something you didn’t really want to do.

 The last thing that a student who wants to be accepted to a college should do is go in tremendous detail on their weaknesses or the “guts” that it took to quit or how a coach’s decision “transformed” their life.
-Quite frankly, if I was the admissions officer reading this essay I would wonder if this student would ever commit to anything, including an academic program.
+Quite frankly, if I was the admissions officer reading this essay I would wonder if this student would ever commit to anything.
 I don’t know what s/he is good at, only what s/he failed at.
 I know nothing about this person’s creativity, though I can assess their writing skills.
-Lastly, I might not want to know that a person puked so much.
+Lastly, I might not want to know that an applicant puked so much.

-The college admissions essay is an opportunity for a student to sell themselves not only to an admissions committee, but also to people who might have scholarships to award.
 It is a chance to show how they would approach a problem of interest and to explain why that school is the right fit.
 College admissions officers are generally nice people.
 They have good hearts; at least most of those I have met do.
 They want to read an application and find a reason to say “yes.”
-They don’t want to have any doubts when they make the recommendations to committee.
+Admissions officers prefer to have few doubts when they make the recommendations to committee.
 Dwelling too much on a failure, especially about something like quitting a sport, only leaves that person with doubts.

 Sharing is caring!